Man accused in Portland stabbings targets victim in outburst

 When the girls moved away from Christian, he made a sudden move toward Namkai-Meche.
 The two got into a confrontation, prompting Fletcher to stand up.

-Christian shoved Fletcher, then pulled out a knife that he concealed in his right hand, prosecutor Ryan Lufkin wrote.
-Fletcher pushed Christian back, and he stumbled.
+Christian shoved Fletcher in the chest and then pulled out a knife that he concealed in his right hand, prosecutor Ryan Lufkin wrote.
+Fletcher pushed Christian back, causing him to stumble.

 Christian asked Fletcher to “Hit me again!” as Fletcher kept telling him to get off the train.